Skip to main content

 Can you take Januvia and Jardiance together?

-Although there are many combination drugs for diabetes that combine drugs from two or three drug classes, there is not a combination drug that specifically combines Januvia with Jardiance.
+Although there are many combination drugs for diabetes, there isn’t a combination drug that specifically combines Januvia with Jardiance.
 However, various drugs combine a DPP-4 inhibitor with an SGLT2 inhibitor.
 One example is Steglujan, which combines sitagliptin (the ingredient in Januvia) with an SGLT2 inhibitor called ertugliflozin.
 Another example is Trijardy XR, which combines empagliflozin (the ingredient in Jardiance) with metformin and a DPP-4 inhibitor called linagliptin.

-As always, your healthcare professional can provide appropriate medical advice on the best treatment for you.
+As always, a healthcare professional can provide appropriate medical advice on the best treatment.

 Taking Januvia and Jardiance together